fe-moldark/wesleykent-website/creating_my_own_cipher.markdown

 ---
 layout: page
 title: The time I created my own cipher for fun
-subtitle: And while it remains impractical for actual use, it's still awesome
+subtitle: And as I've added more layers to it, the more secure I see it being
 description: Creating a custom cipher by encoding text into an image with Python 2.7, PIL, and Numpy
 permalink: /creating_my_own_cipher/
 ---